This study assessed the economic impact of German wasps and common wasps across industries, society and the natural environment in New Zealand.

 This 10 year plan identifies monitoring to help understand the effects of animal pests on the vegetation of the Chatham Islands.

-The Northern & West Coast South Island operational plan for tahr control is produced annually.
+The Northern & Western South Island operational plan for tahr control is produced annually.
 It identifies how tahr is to be managed, and where necessary controlled, within the region.

 The Southern South Island operational plan for tahr control is produced annually.
 It identifies how tahr is to be managed, and where necessary controlled, within the region.